-The first couple of pages on this forum thread about MCI Technologies and their product, now called Startrader, is a mess so I am linking to the thread a bit further in where the posts have not been replicated over and over again to confuse and put the reader off reading.
+The first couple of pages on this forum thread (link no longer applicable) about MCI Technologies and their product, now called Startrader, is a mess so I am linking (link gone) to the thread a bit further in where the posts have not been replicated over and over again to confuse and put the reader off reading.
 For those of you who don’t feel like doing any serious reading I am including just two of the posts from the site, verbatim, as a kind of sample of what is being said about this company.

 “MCI Startrader and being conned

 Well I’m only disappointed that I was not aware of Grumbletext last year when I purchased Strartrader from their offices in Mayfair, London.